A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Recommendations for Rule Learning Algorithms and Software

 Currently, rule interest measures are typically represented as probabilities (confidence) or ratios (lift), whereas results in cognitive science indicate that natural frequencies are better understood.

-The tendency of humans to ignore base rates and sample sizes (which closely relate to rule support) is a well established fact in cognitive science.
-Results of our experiments on inductively learned rules also provide evidence for this conclusion \citep{furnkranz2018cognitive}.
-Our proposition is that this effect can be addressed by presenting confidence (reliability) intervals for the values of measures of interest, where applicable.
+The tendency of humans to ignore base rates and sample sizes (which closely relate to rule support) is a well-established fact in cognitive science.
+Results of our experiments on inductively learned rules also provide evidence for this conclusion \citep{furnkranz2019cognitive}.
+Our proposition is that this effect can be addressed by presenting confidence (reliability) intervals for the values of measures of interest, where applicable. \end{enumerate}